szilard/benchm-ml/README.md

-For each algo/tool and each size *n* we observe the following: training time, maximum memory usage during training (vs size of data and model in RAM), CPU usage on the cores, and AUC as an accuracy measure.
+For each algo/tool and each size *n* we observe the following: training time, maximum memory usage during training (vs size of data and model in RAM), CPU usage on the cores, and AUC as a measure for predictive accuracy.
 Times to read the data, pre-process the data, score the test data are also observed but not reported (not the bottleneck).

 ##### Random Forest